Janet Biehl: Social ecology

 In 1986 she attended the Institute for Social Ecology, in Vermont, where she met the social theorist Murray Bookchin.
 In January 1987 she moved to Burlington, Vermont, to study further with Bookchin.
 They began a collaborative relationship to develop and promote social ecology.

 From 1987 to 2003 they co-wrote and co-published the theoretical newsletter Green Perspectives, later renamed Left Green Perspectives.
 Biehl edited and compiled The Murray Bookchin Reader (1997), which Bookchin considered to be the best introduction to his work.
 To summarize Bookchin's ideas on assembly democracy, known as libertarian municipalism, she wrote The Politics of Social Ecology: Libertarian Municipalism (1998).
 She wrote numerous articles about or related to Bookchin's ideas.

 After Bookchin's death in 2006, she spent several years researching and writing Ecology or Catastrophe: The Life of Murray Bookchin.
 It was published in 2015 by Oxford University Press.
 In 2011 Biehl separated from social ecology, explaining that she could no longer advocate an antistatist ideology.
+In 2016 she wrote "The Limits of Municipalism" with regard to current political events in the United States.